-Notebook and/or folder with paper are necessary.
+Writing Utensils, Notebook and/or folder with paper are necessary.
 Graph paper is recommended as an addition to lined paper.

 A TI-83 or TI-84 variant Calculator is acceptable.
 It needs to be a graphing calculator!
-Do not use a TI-89 or symbolic graphing calculators.
+Calculators that do symbolic algebra, such as the Casio FX2, Casio 9970Gs, TI-89, TI-92, or TInspire CAS cannot be used in class or during an exam.